Once your rocket has landed on an alien planet, you need some transportation to get you around.

 They are not to be confused with those pathetically weak Manned Maneuvering Units sometimes found on spacesuits, for use in microgravity.
 MMUs have a thrust comparable to a spray-can of underarm deodorant.
 Rocket packs have enough thrust to allow one to fly under at least a full gravity, maybe more.

 Typically rocket packs take the form of a back-pack full of engines and fuel, with one or more rocket nozzles protruding from the bottom or on booms on either side.
-As a rule of thumb you want the nozzles to be located above the user's center of gravity, or flight instability will be a problem.
+As a general rule you want the nozzles to be located above the user's center of gravity, or flight instability will be a problem.
+Meaning that when the nozzles start thrusting, your center of gravity wants to move below the level of the nozzles.
+You will flip over so your head is facing the ground and auger into an instant shallow grave.

 To be practical the design must feature a pair of widely separated rocket nozzles, say a bit further apart than the shoulders.
 Otherwise the rocket exhaust will incinerate your gluteus maximus.
 Failing that, the least you can do is angle the nozzles left or right so the flames miss your body.
 This reduces the effective thrust by an amount proportional to the cosine of the angle off-center, but at least it will spare you the agony of a burning rump-roast with each flight.